Decades of anti-drug campaigning have made us believe that marijuana is the devil…

 We believe marijuana is a blessing from nature…

-Based on the scientific literature we always advice AGAINST using marijuana under the following conditions:
+Based on the scientific literature we always advise AGAINST using marijuana under the following conditions:

 - When you’re under 18 years old;